 Your latest works are currently featured in the exhibition Of Vivid Dreams at the Anne Neilson Gallery.
 Do you have a favorite piece from the show?

 It is hard to pick a favorite from the show (love all my babies).
 I guess I would say “Fog on the Lake” with “As I Remember” a close second if I had to choose.

 What do you enjoy most about working with the team at Anne Neilson?

 I absolutely love working with everyone at ANFA.
-Everyone is kind, generous and professional.
+Everyone is kind, generous, and professional.
 Anne has put together a great team.
-A special thank you to Sandi Scott and Anna Elliott who I have worked most closely with.
+A special thank you to Sandi Scott and Anna Elliott who I have worked with most closely.